 The Albany Institute of History & Art showcases the region’s heritage through its culture, history and art.
 Collections consist of artifacts owned and used by people from all ages, social classes, economic backgrounds and cultural groups.
 Featured items range from fine arts to furnishings, personal objects, documents, photography and more.

-The historic museum is famous for several things, mostly the Hudson River school paintings and the Albany Mummies.
+The historic museum is well-known for many exhibits, notably the Hudson River school paintings and the Albany Mummies.
 It also offers a wide variety of performances, lectures, festivals and exhibitions (both long term and featured ones).
-Educational and family programs are also available to provide people with interactive learning programs in order to help them connect to the artifacts.
-The museum library also presents special collections made up of almanacs, bibles, books, certificates and more.
+Educational and family programs are also available to provide interactive learning programs and connect to the artifacts.
+Additionally, the museum library holds special collections made up of almanacs, bibles, books, certificates and more.

-Admission into the museum is free for members.
+Admission is free for members.
 Adult tickets are $10 while senior/student tickets are $8.
 Children between ages 6-12 cost $6.
 Children under 6 are free of charge.

 “What a lovely museum!
 We were particularly enthralled by the Hudson River artists room, but the temporary exhibits were delightfully compelling as well.”